Kinematical higher-twist corrections in $\gamma^* \to M_1 M_2 \gamma$: Neutral meson production: Results

 For comparison, we also present our results in Fig.\,\ref{fig:num3} when we employ the asymptotic pion GDA in the analysis of $e^-e^+ \to \gamma^{\ast} \to \pi^0 \pi^0 \gamma$.
 In Ref.\,\cite{Diehl:1998dk}, the asymptotic GDA was given when the energy scale $s \rightarrow \infty$,

 where $ R_{\pi}=0.5$ is the momentum fraction carried by quarks in the pion meson. $\delta_0$ is $\pi \pi$ the elastic scattering phase shift for S wave, and $\delta_2$ is the one for D wave \cite{Bydzovsky:2016vdx, Bydzovsky:2014cda, Surovtsev:2010cjf}.
+The asymptotic pion GDA is indeed very different with the one extracted from Belle measurements, for example there is no contribution of resonance $f_2$ in the asymptotic GDA.
+However, the main purpose of this work is not to estimate cross sections accurately, but to see whether the kinematical corrections are sizeable or not.
 In Fig.\,\ref{fig:num3}, $u$ is chosen as $u=$-3 GeV$^2$ and $u=$-6 GeV$^2$ together with 0.5 GeV $ \leq W \leq $ 2.1 GeV and $s=12$ GeV$^2$.
 The dashed lines represent the twist-2 cross sections, and the solid ones include kinematical higher-twist contributions.
 Black lines denote $\cos \theta=0.2$ and orange lines correspond to $\cos \theta=0.4$, while $\cos \theta=0.6$ and $\cos \theta=0.8$ are depicted as red and blue, respectively.
 We can clearly see that the kinematical higher-twist corrections become more and more important as one increases $W=\sqrt{\hat{s}}$ in this figure, which is evident since the corrections are expected to be proportional to $\hat{s}/s$.
 As for the case of the extracted GDA from Belle measurements, it is thus necessary to include the kinematical higher-twist corrections to describe the cross section in the region of $W > 1$ GeV.
 Both GDAs indicate a similar magnitude of the cross section for $e^-e^+ \to \gamma^{\ast} \to \pi^0 \pi^0 \gamma$.

 In Fig.\,\ref{fig:num4}, the ratio of $d\sigma(2+3+4)/d\sigma(2)$ is also presented so as to see the proportion of the kinematical higher-twist corrections in the cross section clearly. $u$ is set as $u=$-3 GeV$^2$ and $u=$-6 GeV$^2$ for the left panel and right panel, respectively, and the colors of lines indicate the values of $\cos \theta$ as in Fig.\,\ref{fig:num3}.
 The ratios increase rapidly as $W$ goes up, and the kinematical higher-twist corrections account for more than $40\%$ of the cross section around $W\sim2 $ GeV, which proves that they need to be included in any reliable GDA extraction from the cross section.